What level of photographic expertise is required for the tour?

 Rome averages over 220 days of sunlight a year.
 While the local micro climate is changeable, summers are usually sunny and bright with little rain.
 Summer temperatures range from an average high of 90F to lows in the evenings of 65F.
 (32C - 18C) The temperatures during September & October range from highs of 75F to lows of 55F in the evenings.
 (24C-15C).
 The weather in Venice and Florence varies with the seasons, and generally these cities so not enjoy as much sunlight as Rome.
 It is best to check the weather histories for each city on the web.

 What if there is bad weather?
 Is the program cancelled?

 During the summer and autumn months, weather in Rome is quite stable, with very few days of “bad weather”.
 In most cases, the tours will not be cancelled due to weather conditions.
 For the occasional rainy day, we advise you bring proper rain gear.
 You can purchase an umbrella in the streets of Rome if it rains for about 5 Euros.
 Umbrella sellers are EVERYWHERE!

 Who is your booking agent?

 Imaging In Italy manages all reservations and bookings.
 You will be billed through an established and secure online payment company.
-Once you have registered and paid the fee in full, you will recieve an online voucher with all the information you will need to meet your guide/photographer and take the tour.
+Once you have registered and paid the fee in full, you will receive an online voucher with all the information you will need to meet your guide/photographer and take the tour.